sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 * Change RepType.... prob. not an Enum, just a small obj, with a smart constructor.
 Add the {} parsing to xsparser.

-* with getitem and registerFilterSchema, don't use ":" for the schema sep because it's also the qname sep. maybe "::" or "?"
+* With getitem and registerFilterSchema, don't use ":" for the schema sep because it's also the qname sep. maybe "::" or "?"

-* XML allow stuff outside the document element, why shouldn't DOM?
+* XML allows stuff outside the document element, why shouldn't DOM?